Trust

 Drafting

-A writer creates the first version with a focus on: - direct answers - practical explanations - workflow clarity - realistic limitations
+A writer creates the first version with a focus on direct answers, practical explanations, workflow clarity, and realistic limitations.

 Review

-A reviewer checks the page for: - accuracy against the current product and policy scope - consistency with trust and support documentation - clarity of wording - unsupported claims or ambiguous statements
+A reviewer checks the page for accuracy against the current product and policy scope, consistency with trust and support documentation, and clarity of wording.

 Update

-We revise pages when: - product capabilities change - fees or disclosures change - support policies change - a page becomes outdated or unclear - a workflow needs clearer boundaries
+We revise pages when product capabilities change, fees or disclosures change, support policies change, a page becomes outdated or unclear, or a workflow needs clearer boundaries.

 What we do not do